 Total investment less than $100 and can be reused indefinitely.

-In February, for our area 6A, I’m starting leeks, onions, inside now as they take a long time to establish transplants.
+In February, for our area 6A, I’m starting leeks, onions, and shallots from seeds inside now as they take a long time to establish transplants.

 Our growing season usually starts in mid-late April with the last frost being late May.
 So working backwards from those dates sees us starting inside next month, March, cold weather crop seedlings like spinach, lettuce, broccoli, cabbage, peas, beets, although I very rarely start root crops inside, usually preferring to direct sow them in late April right into the garden.